Use the Workout app on Apple Watch for all your workout routines

 How to change the workout type during a session

-If you accidentally tapped the wrong workout type or decided to jump from an indoor walk to an indoor run instead, you can change the type of workout you're doing without having to start over.
+If you accidentally tapped the wrong workout type or decided to jump from an indoor walk to an indoor run instead, you can change the workout you're doing without starting over.

-- Wake your Apple Watch.
+- Wake up your Apple Watch.
 The Workout app will be displayed on your screen.

 - Swipe right on the screen to access the Workout app menu.